 LDL is the bad cholesterol.
 The closer it can be to 80-85, the better.
 However, if one is unable to take statin drugs and eating plant-based nutrition, and the LDL won't go lower than 95-105, it would appear that they will still be fine.
 The lesson we learned from the Tarahumara Indians, who never have cardiovascular disease, is that the most key protective element is not so much the pure LDL number as is knowing that nothing ever is eaten which is a building block of vascular disease or can injure endothelium.

 Statins - Should I take statins or not?

 Statins are not the reason that cultures such as the Tarhumara and the Papua Highlanders do not have cardiovascular disease.
-Statins appear to have no benefit in primary prevention but are of some help in slowing disease progression for those who already have an established diagnosis of cardiovascular disease.
+Statins appear to have minimal if any benefit in primary prevention but are of some help in slowing disease progression for those who already have an established diagnosis of cardiovascular disease.
 Clearly some of our most profound successes in arresting and reversing disease were with patients who either refused or were incapable of taking statins.
 Nothing is as powerful for the prevention of cardiovascular disease as plant based nutrition.

 Coumadin - Can I eat leafy greens when I am on Coumadin?

 Coumadin (Warfarin) is an anti clotting drug shown to have significant benefit in protecting people with atrial fibrillation from having a stroke.
 Can patients on Coumadin eat all the green leafy vegetables with vitamin k, which may shorten their clotting time?
 The answer most emphatically is YES!
 Merely inform the physician who is monitoring the Coumadin and clotting time that you are regularly going to be eating copious amounts of healthy green leafy vegetables.
 He/she will appropriately adjust the Coumadin dose.